korayyalpp/korayalp-Koray-Alp-DSA210/README.md

 Introduction

 This project investigates whether defenders receive more disciplinary cards (yellow and red) compared to players in other positions in professional football leagues.
-By creating a numerical “Card Score” metric and analyzing position groups, the study assesses whether disciplinary tendencies differ structurally across roles on the field.
+By creating a numerical Card Score metric and analyzing position groups, the study assesses whether disciplinary tendencies differ structurally across roles on the field.

 The aim is to determine whether the defensive role—often involving physical challenges, last-ditch tackles, and high-pressure defensive actions—results in defenders accumulating more cards over a season compared to midfielders, attackers, and goalkeepers.

-By applying exploratory data analysis (EDA) and statistical hypothesis testing, the project provides an evidence-based conclusion on whether defenders are statistically more prone to disciplinary actions.
+By applying exploratory data analysis (EDA), statistical hypothesis testing, and machine learning methods, the project provides an evidence-based evaluation of whether defenders are more prone to disciplinary actions.

 ⸻